Blog · Analysis · Published: June 15, 2026 · Modified: July 10, 2026 · Last reviewed: July 10, 2026

 That makes embeddings part of institutional control.
 The vector database decides what is retrievable.
 The memory layer decides what returns later.
 The connector and permission map decide which private records can be compressed into searchable form.
 The result is not just a technical pipeline.
 It is a governance surface.

 The current safety context has caught up with this.
-OWASP's 2025 LLM application risks identify vector and embedding weaknesses as a distinct category, including unauthorized access, data leakage, cross-context retrieval, poisoning, weak source validation, and inadequate logging.
+OWASP's 2025 LLM application risks identify vector and embedding weaknesses as a distinct category, including unauthorized access, data leakage, cross-context retrieval, embedding inversion, poisoning, source validation, monitoring, and logging.
 NIST's Generative AI Profile frames risk management as lifecycle governance across design, development, deployment, evaluation, and use.
-The EU AI Act's Article 10 similarly treats data governance, provenance, preparation, bias assessment, and context of use as requirements for high-risk AI systems.
+The EU AI Act's Article 10 treats data governance, origin, preparation, bias assessment, and context of use as requirements for high-risk AI systems that use training, validation, or testing data.
 None of these sources says embeddings are bad.
 They say the pipeline around embeddings has to be governed.

 When Images Learned Language